jaiganesh-i2i/inventory-management-system/docs/CLEAN_START_SUMMARY.md

 ### **1. Choose Your Deployment Platform**
 - Review `DEPLOYMENT_OPTIONS.md` for detailed guides
 - Consider your budget, requirements, and technical expertise
-- Railway and Render are recommended for quick deployment
+- Railway is recommended for quick deployment

 ### **2. Prepare for Deployment**
 ```bash